New Whitney Museum

 Whitney and the City

 The new museum project is the result of an extensive partnership between the City of New York and the Whitney Museum.
-The City sold the roughly 36,000-square-foot City-owned site to the Whitney, is providing a $55 million capital investment in the project, and, through the Office of the Mayor, the Department of Cultural Affairs and NYCEDC, has provided extensive technical assistance to the Museum through the project’s conception and implementation.
+The City sold the roughly 36,000-square-foot City-owned site to the Whitney, has provided a $51.9 million capital investment in the project, and, through the Office of the Mayor, the Department of Cultural Affairs and NYCEDC, has given extensive technical assistance to the Whitney throughout the project’s conception and implementation.
 It was approved by the City Planning Commission and the City Council in 2008.

 Whitney and the Meatpacking District